webd3vs/hadron/README.md

 ## Getting Started

-To build Hadron, you need to have `gcc` installed on your system.
+To build Hadron, you need to have `clang` installed on your system.
 You can build Hadron by running the following commands:

 ```sh
 git clone https://github.com/hadron-lang/hadron.git